 Of the "in Death" series, Roberts says "each book resolves the particular crime or mystery that drives it, but the character development - the growth and changes - and the tone of the relationships go more slowly.
 I enjoy that tremendously."
 She also credits the series with adding countless males to her legions of faithful female readers.

 How did she come up with the pseudonym?
 She took the initials of her sons' first names - Jason and Dan - adding Robb, a shortened version of Roberts.

 Nora met her second husband, Bruce Wilder, when she hired him to build bookshelves.
 They were married in July 1985.
 Since that time, they have expanded their home, traveled the world and opened a bookstore together.

-Truly prolific, Nora Roberts' recent releases include The Hollow, High Noon, Tribute, Suite 606, and The Pagan Stone.
+Truly prolific, Nora Roberts' past releases include The Hollow, High Noon, Tribute, Suite 606, and The Pagan Stone.
 Among her earlier titles are O'Hurley's Return, Black Rose, Northern Lights, Calhouns, MacKade Brothers, Reunion, Moon Shadows, Heaven and Earth, Heart of the Sea, Blue Dahlia, Macgregor Grooms, Winner Takes All and Gabriel's Angel.
 Among her novels written as J. D. Robb are Visions in Death, Survivor in Death, Ceremony in Death, Rapture in Death, Witness in Death, Vengeance in Death, Immortal in Death, Glory in Death, Midnight in Death, Memory in Death, Born In Death, Innocent In Death, Creation In Death, Strangers In Death, Salvation In Death, and, due for release in 2009, Promises In Death and Kindred In Death.

 © Copyright 2003- by Ace Toscano.
 All rights reserved.